ncats/multiplex-analysis-web-apps/framework_explanation.md

 ## Bottom line

 In general, any reasonable analysis function that writes files to disk should take a single top-level directory saying where to write the results.
+It should also create any necessary subdirectories itself.
 In the framework, this top-level dir will map to `results_topdir`.

 Since that's reasonable, it would be reasonable to modify the SIT or neighborhood profiles or any analysis function to take such a top-level argument, if it doesn't already.
 I thought the SIT already essentially did that, but I could be wrong, it's been a while.